ephase/dotinstall/README.md

 dotinstall bootstrap
 ```

-The script can use git to retrieve a repository :
+The script can use git URI (https or ssh) to retrieve a repository :

 ```
 dotinstall https://git.example.com/user/repo.git
 ```

 You can uninstall the dotfiles by adding the `uninstall` keyword before the
-bootstrap file :
+bootstrap file or git URI:

 ```
 dotinstall uninstall bootstrap